How to Make a Discord Bot in 2023

 That guide walks you through the process of setting up discord.py, getting it running, explaining how events work, and much more…

-Discord Bot Creation Gif 2
+Discord Bot Creation GIF 2

 Making a Very Simple Discord Bot in Python